LAW STUDENTS

 Students may also work part-time during the school year, and many get to go on secondment in the legal department of a Blakes client.

 There is a strong culture of learning at Blakes.
 We believe that training our people and providing continuing education are key to our success.
-Students benefit from a comprehensive professional development program throughout their time with the Firm, in addition to their orientation program.
+Students benefit from a comprehensive professional development program throughout their time with the Firm.
+This program exposes students to different practice groups and helps them develop their legal and professional skills.

 Blakes takes a leadership role in supporting pro bono initiatives in Canada.
 The Firm was among the first national law firms in Canada to adopt a formal pro bono policy that recognizes the value of work done on pro bono matters.
 Our legal professionals, including students, are encouraged to seek out opportunities to undertake pro bono work.